stefanpems/cfs/SecurityCopilot-Sentinel-Incident-Investigation/readme.md

      <br>
      <img src="https://github.com/pratik-lal/Security-Copilot/blob/SecurityCopilot-Sentinel-Incident-Investigation/Logic%20Apps/SecurityCopilot-Sentinel-Incident-Investigation/images/copilot-for-security-authentication.png"/>
      </br>
+- Assign the role of 'Microsoft Sentinel Responder' to the Managed Identity of the Logic App within the Resource Group that contains the Sentinel's Log Analytics workspace.
 - Set the values for the Logic App paramters
 <img src="./images/params.png"/>
 - Automate Sentinel incident investigation by adding the Logic App to Microsoft Sentinel automation rule.
 Alternatively, this logic app can be called on-demand by right-clicking on a Sentinel incident, choose **Run Playbook** option.